-Parliamentary elections are held every 3 years when New Zealanders get the opportunity to decide who will govern the country.
-Elections following a similar pattern are also held every 3 years to elect mayors and councillors to oversee political issues of a local nature.
+General elections (or parliamentary elections) are held every 3 years when New Zealanders get the opportunity to decide who will govern the country.
+Local elections following a similar pattern are also held every 3 years to elect mayors and councillors to oversee political issues of a local nature.

 History of voting and elections

 New Zealand held its first parliamentary election in 1853 but the number of people who were allowed to vote was quite restricted.

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
 If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 To find out about the history of voting and how this changed over the years.

 - From the Stories A-Z tab choose the letter V.

 - Then select Voting rights.

 This is also a good resource to use for some background information on New Zealand elections in general.

 - From the Stories A-Z tab choose the letter E.